Sage-Bionetworks/portalsDocs/articles/docker.md

 To learn more about building [Docker images](https://docs.docker.com/engine/getstarted/step_four/).

-## Storing Docker images in Synapse
+## Storing Docker images in the Synapse Docker Registry
 To store Docker images, use the `docker push` command.
 To push to the Synapse Docker Registry, users must be logged into the registry:

 ```